 Next, use a single leaf sample and water to determine leaf density with a pycnometer.

-Then, clamp another single leaf in front of the detector in a UV/Vis spectrophotometer sample chamber.
+Clamp another single leaf in front of the detector in a UV/Vis spectrophotometer sample chamber.

 In the spectrophotometer software, select a spectrum of 900 to 1600 nm.
 Perform the scan and record the transmission value based on the spectral curve.